 a person files for bankruptcy they can have certain debts erased and essentially

 get a fresh, new start at life.
 Filing for bankruptcy involves an extensive

 amount of paperwork.
 When mistakes are made in that paperwork, they will

 sometimes be deemed to have been made in good faith and sometimes deemed

 to have been made deliberately.
 This can result in an investigation on

 you for bankruptcy fraud.

 Federal Statute 18 USCA § 157 defines bankruptcy fraud as "having devised or intending to devise a scheme or artifice to defraud."
-If you or someone you know has been accused of bankruptcy fraud, you should contact a bankruptcy fraud defense attorney from NeJame Law immediately.
+If you or someone you know has been accused of bankruptcy fraud, you should contact our bankruptcy fraud defense attorneys immediately.
 Bankruptcy fraud is a federal offense and our seasoned defense attorneys at NeJame Law have what it takes to help you fight your case.
 We have two former United States Attorney's on our criminal defense team who have years of experience litigating in Federal court.
 You do not need to look any further.
 Help is Here!